silvershop/silvershop-core/docs/en/01_Getting_Set_Up/index.md

 [Set up your payment provider](06_Payment.md), so customers can make online payments.

+## Internationalisation
+See [Internationalsiation i18n](07_Internationalisation.md) for some tips on how to use localise your shop settings.

 ## Automated Tasks

 Add some [automated tasks](Tasks.md) to handle some things automatically for you.